arkcore/phonelookup/README.md

 ```
 var Phone = require('phone-lookup');

-// valid phone types by default: ['generalDesc', 'fixedLine', 'mobile', 'personalNumber', 'tollFree', 'premiumRate']
+// valid phone types by default: ['generalDesc', 'fixedLine', 'mobile', 'personalNumber',
+// 'tollFree', 'premiumRate']
-// you can test only mobiles and home numbers by default:
+// you can test only mobiles and home numbers for example:
 // var phone = new Phone(['fixedLine', 'mobile']);

 var phone = new Phone();